 Pregnant yoga also teaches a lot about breathing and meditation.
 These two things can be invaluable when women go through labor and delivery.
 With the right breathing and movements from yoga, many women are able to get through delivery with less pain without having to take drugs.

 Of course, there are several other benefits as well that pregnant women can enjoy.
 Yoga can help them more easily get into shape after pregnancy, it can help them to keep good posture, and can also improve their sleep.

-During the first trimester, a woman's body is going through many changes, but pregnant yoga can be helpful.
-Although you may be a bit self conscious, you may want to enroll in a pregnancy yoga class where you are with other women who are pregnant as well.
+During the first trimester, a woman’s body is going through many changes, but pregnancy yoga can be helpful.
+Although you may be a bit self conscious, you may want to enroll in a prenatal yoga class where you are with other women who are pregnant as well.

 Yoga poses like the Triangle, Pigeon, and Warrior II are poses that can open up your hips, making the birth easier for you.
 You’ll find video clips showing many prenatal yoga poses here.